Kratom Overdose Symptoms, Prevention & Treatment Guide

 What To Do If Someone Overdoses on Kratom

-Medical treatment for a kratom overdose is mainly directed at supportive care, although there may be some medications that can help.
-Regardless, attention from medical professionals will certainly increase someone’s chances of surviving a kratom overdose.
+Medical treatment for a kratom overdose is directed at supportive care.
+There may be some medications that can help.
+Regardless, attention from medical professionals will increase someone’s chances of surviving an overdose.
 Some things that a bystander may do to help a victim of a kratom overdose include:

-- Provide Simple Aid: If the person is suffering a seizure, wait until convulsions have ceased and then place them in the recovery position.
+- Provide Simple Aid.
+If the person is suffering from a seizure, wait until convulsions have ceased.
+Then, place them in the recovery position.
 If they continue to vomit, ensure their airway remains clear.

-- Stay With Them Until Help Arrives: Remain with the victim until medical help arrives and be prepared to give as much information as possible to the paramedics.
+- Stay With Them Until Help Arrives.
+Remain with the victim until medical help arrives.
+Be prepared to give as much information as possible to the paramedics.

-Doing these 3 simple things can greatly improve someone’s chances of surviving a kratom overdose.
+Doing these three simple things can improve someone’s chances of surviving a kratom overdose.

 Kratom is a very dangerous drug, contrary to popular belief.
-It has proven to have potentially fatal interactions with a wide variety of commonly used medications.
-Additionally, since it is almost impossible to reliably know the purity and potency of kratom products, overdoses are unfortunately becoming more common.
+It has proven to have potentially fatal interactions with a wide variety of common medications.
+Additionally, since it is almost impossible to know the purity and potency of kratom products, overdoses are unfortunately becoming more common.

-The best way to avoid a kratom overdose is to stop using kratom, however, if someone is set on using this drug, there are some things they can do to reduce the risk of an overdose.
+The best way to avoid a kratom overdose is to stop using kratom.
+If someone is set on using this drug, there are some things they can do to reduce the risk of an overdose.
 Some of these harm-prevention practices include:

-- Stick To A Certain Brand And Form of Kratom: Kratom has shown wildly varying potency between different manufacturers and forms, so sticking with a single brand and type of kratom can provide the best chance for consistent potency.
+- Stick To A Certain Brand And Form of Kratom.
+Kratom has shown varying potency between different manufacturers and forms.
+Sticking with a single brand and type of kratom can provide the best chance for consistent potency.

 Having as much information as possible about kratom overdoses can go a long way toward providing help if and when someone encounters an overdose.
 Here are some additional resources that may help someone be as educated and informed as possible when it comes to kratom overdoses.